elenasacristan/treebooks/README.md

-- As a charity (TreeBooks), I want to get users to register to thewebsite so we can rent books to them and raise money to plant new trees.
+- As a charity (TreeBooks), I want to get users to register to the website so we can rent books to them and raise money to plant new trees.